• Skip to primary navigation

 Asian zucchini salad on a blue plate with zucchini flowers and coconut flakes on the side.

-The raw zucchini strips have melded and marinated in our zingy lime and coconut dressing to produce this shredded zucchini salad - the perfect summertime dish!
+The raw zucchini strips have melded and marinated in our zingy lime and coconut dressing to produce this shredded zucchini salad - the perfect summertime side!

 Add some sharp-tasting, slightly sweet green mangoes and earthy zucchini flowers, and you'll have a mouthwatering salad that's perfect for outdoor entertaining.
 It's a recipe that's sure to be a hit with family and friends!